benjamin-kalloch/pvdiffusiontoconductivitytensor/README.md

 # PVDiffusionToConductivityTensor

 A ParaView plugin to compute conductivity tensors according to the volume constraint method [1].
-The plugin is described in the paper **A flexible open-source pipeline for simulating transcranial electric stimulation** by *Benjamin Kalloch, Pierre-Louis Bazin,  Arno Villringer, Bernhard Sehm, and Mario Hlawitschka*.
+The plugin is described in the paper **A flexible workflow for simulating transcranial electric stimulation in healthy and lesioned brains** by *Benjamin Kalloch, Pierre-Louis Bazin,  Arno Villringer, Bernhard Sehm, and Mario Hlawitschka*.

 ## How to compile
 1. Set up the ParaView environment as described in [2]